paulfitz/catsql/README.md

                         "total < 1000", "created_at > now() - interval '1
                         day'".
 Tables that don't have the columns mentioned are omitted.
+  --sqlite SQLITE       Save results to a sqlite file.
   --table TABLE         Table to include (defaults to all tables).
 Can be a
                         comma separated list of multiple tables.
   --terse               Hide any columns with predetermined values.